What Is the Difference Between Medical Malpractice and Negligence?

 Our team can review your case to determine how long you have to file, but the same urgency to act quickly remains the same for personal injury cases.

-At the Law Office of Cohen & Jaffe, LLP, we handle both medical malpractice and personal injury cases.
-Our legal team knows the difference between medical malpractice and negligence, so we can identify which area of law your case falls under after we review it in a free consultation.
+At the Law Office of Cohen & Jaffe – Long Island Personal Injury Lawyers, we handle both medical malpractice and personal injury cases.
+Our legal team understands the distinction between medical malpractice and negligence, allowing us to determine which area of law your case falls under after a free consultation.